eclaszlo/04-Space-Shooter/04-Space-Shooter/README.md

-This is a space shooter game to practicce using Godot.
+This is a space shooter game to practice using Godot.